How can digital transformation help fix America’s aging manufacturing workforce?

 Many companies have already integrated Information and Communication Technology (ICT) to enhance overall productivity and manufacturing efficiency.
 But companies are going beyond the basics.
 New innovations include using digital tools for human resource management, skill transfer, recruitment, and the formulation of worker safety policies.

-Digital technologies can aid in tackling the challenges posed by an aging workforce in multiple ways:
+Digital technologies like the Glassdome Continuous Improvement platform can aid in tackling the challenges posed by an aging workforce in multiple ways:

 Increased Productivity